After making my mini chocolate cake last week, I’m all about minis!! That sentiment is what inspired me to make these mini chocolate cupcakes.

 Substitutions and Swaps – Mini Chocolate Cupcakes

-This mini chocolate cupcake recipe use quite a few ingredients and I know you might not have all of them on hand.
+This mini chocolate cupcake recipe use quite a few ingredients and I know you might not have them all on hand.
 Or if you have food allergies or restrictions, I’ve got you covered.

 Below are some swaps and substitutions that you can make.